-In conclusion, it is clear that none of the peer municipalities reviewed have relatively straightforward rate structures representing the true cost of service.
+In conclusion, none of the peer municipalities reviewed have relatively straightforward rate structures representing the true cost of service.
 However, all individuals contacted recognized that that is the ideal to work towards.

-Detailed peer municipalities review, including reference documents and notes from direct contacts with the municipal utilities reviewed are provided in Appendix E.
+Detailed peer municipalities review, including reference documents and notes from direct contacts with the municipal utilities reviewed are provided in Appendix F.

-6.0 RATE STRUCTURE OPTIONS
+6.0 RECOMMENDED APPROACH TO RATE STRUCTURE